-Panning and zooming the map
+Panning and Zooming

-You can also zoom using the scroll wheel and zoom in by double clicking on the map background.
+–buttons to zoom in and out.
+You can also zoom using the scroll wheel and zoom in by double clicking the map background.

-Viewing data at a particular location
+Viewing Data at a Particular Location

 The inspector panel shows a list of attributes displayed on the map.
 An attribute is a piece of data or a calculation, such as temperature, pH, or species spotted.

-Click on an attribute to colour the map markers accordingly.
+Click an attribute to colour the map accordingly.
 The inspector will change to show some charts and a legend that describes the colour coding.
 You may have to use the scroll bar to see all the available information:

-Filtering by date/time
+Filtering by Date/Time

 Many maps show data recorded over a range of time.
 You can use the Date Filter controls at the top of the inspector to filter by the date/time recorded: